There are many kinds of cancer treatments. Treatment helps get rid of cancer cells.

 Treatment can cause problems called side effects.

-Chemotherapy and radiotherapy destroy cancer cells but they can also destroy healthy cells.
+Chemotherapy and radiation therapy destroy cancer cells but they can also destroy healthy cells.
 This can cause side effects.
 Different treatments cause different side effects.

 Ask your doctor how they can help you feel better.
 They may be able to give you medicines to stop the side effects.